tamentis/rpdb/README.rst

 rpdb - remote debugger based on pdb
 ===================================

-rpbm is a wrapper around pdb that re-routes stdin and stdout to a socket handler.
+rpdb is a wrapper around pdb that re-routes stdin and stdout to a socket handler.
 By default it opens the debugger on port 4444::

     import rpdb; rpdb.set_trace()